Hobby Groups

 We will arrange a free introductory visit first.
 You will meet the instructors and get to know our facilities at your own pace.
 Together, we will think about which group would be suitable for you.

 It is important for us to know what kind of support the participant needs.
-Finding the right group is influenced by wishes, age, and skills.
+Finding the right group is influenced by your wishes, age, and skills.
 We strive to find a nice group for everyone, with like-minded participants.

 PRICE LIST 2025